tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 These aspects will be discussed under each individual smart pointer’s section.

 ##Before Getting Started
-Smart pointers are a part of the Boost library.
+Smart pointers are a part of the boost library.
-To use them you must include the boost library in your code, or prepend `boost::` in front of your pointer declaration.
+To use them you must include the boost library in your code, and prepend `boost::` in front of your pointer declaration.
 Specific examples will be shown with each pointer later.
 Also, these pointers are a part of C++ 11.
-When compiling your code, you must include the C++ 11 flag:
+When compiling your code, you must include the C++ 11 flag.
-If using UCR’s servers, you must enter the following command to enable the C++ 11 settings for the compiler:<br>
+If using UCR’s servers, you must enter the following command to enable the C++ 11 settings for the compiler:
-`source	     /opt/rh/devtoolset-2/enable`<br>
+`source	     /opt/rh/devtoolset-2/enable`
+You only need to enter this once and it will work for the remainder of your time logged into the server.
-After this (or if using another system that supports compiling with C++ 11), when compiling use the following format:<br>
+After this (or if using another system that supports compiling with C++ 11), when compiling use the following format:
 `g++ -std=c++11 yourfile.cpp`

 ##Should I Use Smart Pointers?
-As a rule of thumb, smart pointers should be used when there is ownership of the object.
+As a rule of thumb, smart pointers should be used when there is ownership involved with the object you're using them with.
 To give an idea of ownership, say you have a program that has many functions.
 You declare your pointer in one of them.
-But two functions point to that same memory.
+But two functions use a pointer to that same memory location.
 Gasp!
 Which function actually owns it and is responsible for it?
 Ownership means a specific function “owns” the pointer and must delete it when appropriate.
-If you need another function to delete the pointer when you’re done using it, you should use raw pointers.
+If there is no instance of ownership, you should use raw pointers instead.
-For more detail and examples on ownership,
+For more detail and examples of ownership,
 [click here!](http://ericlavesson.blogspot.com/2013/03/c-ownership-semantics.html)